How drinking more water may help you lose weight

 It’s common to aim for eight glasses of water a day, but you might need more.
 The amount of water someone needs can vary based on age, biological sex, health, physical activity, tendency to sweat, and more.
 That’s why the National Academy of Sciences, Engineering, and Medicine (NASEM) recommends 91 ounces (about 11 cups) a day for women and 125 ounces (about 15.5 cups) for men.

-A quick way to see if you’re hydrated or not: Look at the color of your urine.
-“If it’s dark yellow, you aren’t drinking enough,” says Dr. Jampolis.
+A quick way to see if you’re hydrated or not?
+Look at the color of your urine.
+“If it’s dark yellow, you aren’t drinking enough,” says Jampolis.
 “Aim for light yellow.”

-Along with making smart food choices and getting regular physical activity, drinking water for weight loss is a great habit to get into.
+Along with making healthy food choices and getting regular physical activity, drinking water for weight loss is a great habit to get into.

 Switching from beverages that contain calories to water can help you reach and maintain your weight loss goal, and staying hydrated helps your body run more efficiently.
-“Water is critical in every cellular activity of our body from head to toe and helps us feel better,” says Huggins.
+“Water is critical in every cellular activity of our body and helps us feel better,” says Huggins.

-Still, drinking water for weight loss should only be one small part of your wellness journey.
-It’s important to embrace a more comprehensive and sustainable approach, notes Dr. Jampolis.
+Still, drinking water for weight loss should only be one small part of your wellness plan.
+It’s important to embrace a more comprehensive approach for total well-being, notes Jampolis.

 Related articles